-Swiss roll art has taken the baking world by storm, thanks to the creativity of Japanese baking blogger, JUNKO.
 With the publication of her book, Deco Roll Cakes, Junko shares with us the secrets of her eye-catching cake artistry, including her fantastic selection of patterned templates.
-Swiss rolls will never be the same again!
+Jelly roll cakes/Swiss rolls will never be the same again!

-The strawberry pattern above may look difficult to achieve but it is done just by piping some pink batter, baking it, and drawing the seeds and leaves on later — which is really easy to do!
+The strawberry pattern on the deco roll cake above may look difficult to achieve but it is done just by piping some pink batter, baking it, and drawing the seeds and leaves on later — which is really easy to do!

-80 g cake flour – for cake (Cake flour is a super light, low-protein flour popular in the US but isn’t widely available in the UK.
-To make your own cake flour, add three tablespoons of cornflour to a cup of plain flour, then meaure out as required for this receipe).
+- 80 g cake flour – for the cake (Cake flour is a super light, low-protein flour popular in the US but isn’t widely available in the UK.
+To make your own cake flour, add three tablespoons of cornflour to a cup of plain flour, then measure out as required for this recipe).

 (diluted with ¼ tsp water)